-Dr Zachary Howlett is an Assistant Professor of Anthropology at Yale-NUS College.
-After completing his BA in German Studies at Brown University, he spent several years in China working as a teacher, translator, and interpreter.
+After completing his BA in German Studies at Brown University, Assistant Professor of Anthropology Zachary Howlett spent several years in China working as a teacher, translator, and interpreter.
 In 2008, he entered the Department of Anthropology at Cornell University, which awarded him an MA in 2011 and a PhD in 2016.
-Dr Howlett has received a variety of academic honors, including a Jacob K Javits Fellowship and a Fulbright-Hays DDRA Fellowship.
+Asst Prof Howlett has received a variety of academic honours, including a Jacob K Javits Fellowship and a Fulbright-Hays DDRA Fellowship.
 He joins Yale-NUS College from the Harvard Academy for International and Area Studies, where he was an Academy Scholar during the 2016-2017 academic year.

-In addition to his current book project, Dr Howlett maintains an active research agenda that includes projects related to (1) delayed marriage and population aging, (2) the political ecology of urbanisation, and (3) the lasting legacy of cultural interconnections between China and Southeast Asia in education and popular religion.
+In addition to his current book project, Asst Prof Howlett maintains an active research agenda that includes projects related to (1) delayed marriage and population aging, (2) the political ecology of urbanisation, and (3) the lasting legacy of cultural interconnections between China and Southeast Asia in education and popular religion.

 “China’s Examination Fever and the Fabrication of Fairness: ‘My Generation Was Raised on Poison Milk’ ” In Emptiness and Fullness: Ethnographies of Lack and Desire in Contemporary China, edited by Susanne Bregnbæk and Mikkel Bunkenborg, chapter 1.
 Integration and Conflict Studies, edited by Günther Schlee, vol. 2.
 New York: Berghahn Books, July 2017.